Telesat Internet Review: Launch date, prices, and what it means for you

 Telesat is potentially a competitor to Starlink in the corporate world, but the two don’t compete in the consumer-facing world of home internet.
 Telesat is strictly business-to-business and seems to have no interest in transitioning to home internet service.

-Starlink, HughesNet, and Viasat are the way to go if you’re looking for satellite internet for home, personal, or small business use.
-In particular, we think HughesNet is the best option for most people.
+Starlink, Hughesnet, and Viasat are the way to go if you’re looking for satellite internet for home, personal, or small business use.
+In particular, we think Hughesnet is the best option for most people.

 Who owns Telesat Canada?